One Year Later … The Weight Room in the Carriage House

 And so, the idea was born: to turn our Carriage House into a spacious and well-equipped weight room, or as my husband fondly calls it, our very own fitness center.

-Join me through the journey of how we revitalized this misused space into a haven for health and fitness.
+I am excited to share the journey of how we revitalized this misused space into a haven for health and fitness.

-On this blog, I may sometimes use affiliate links, which means a small commission is earned if you purchase via the link.
+I may sometimes use affiliate links on this blog, which means a small commission is earned if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 The Decision to Transform